robert-westenberger/knowledgebase/mathematics/discrete-mathematics/problems-and-strategies.md

 ## Express English language statements using mathematical and logical operators, predicates, quantifiers
 Rewrite the given statement so that the implied quantifiers and a domain are shown (if it isn't already).
 Then, introduce variables to the stateement.

-So "The sum of two positive integers is always positive" becomes "For every two integers, if these integers are both positive, then the sum of these integers is positive"
+So "The sum of two positive integers is always positive" becomes "For every two integers, if these integers are both positive, then the sum of these integers is positive" and then that becomes "For all positive integers $x$ and $y$, $x + y$ is positive."